Taking the headache out of managing staff movement during COVID-19 😌

 - Consider the use of cohorting different groups of residents and the effect that these measures have on staff movement.

 - Ensure that all relevant staff are tested to the agreed schedule.
 You should also consider the availability of lateral flow tests for high-risk staff on all shifts.

 - Use the PPE portal to ensure all staff have sufficient PPE.

 Considering the above actions should help you feel more prepared to make a decision around staff movement in your care service.
 We hope this framework helps ease some of the stress you may be feeling and, most importantly, helps keep you and your service users safe.

 Need help?
 We’ve got your back 🤝

-We’ve created a full, free packet of resources to help you deal with coronavirus.
+We’ve created a full, free packet of resources (ZIP) to help you deal with coronavirus.
 It’s packed with information and documents like key worker templates, visitation guidance, and so much more!
-Check it out by clicking here.

 Got a question?
 Is there information or a document you think we could put together that would help your care service?
 Just pop us a note using the pink Chat button at the bottom right-hand corner of your screen.
 Our team will get back to you in a jiffy.